leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section E: Voting

 1. **Proxy Votes:** Proxy votes shall be available to members who cannot attend a given meeting for reasons of incapacitation or travel.
 A member may cast a proxy vote for only one other member.
-The Board of Trustees shall establish procedures for the administration of the proxy vote as needed.
+The Board shall establish procedures for the administration of the proxy vote as needed.

 2. **Secret Ballots:** The vote on any matter shall be by secret ballot on the request of any member.
 Votes to call or dismiss a minister or assume a debt of over $5,000 shall be by secret ballot.